TangatBaktybergen/moodle-mod_zipdownload/README.md

 ---

-This Moodle activity plugin allows teachers to upload a ZIP template containing many subfolders containing C files (`.c` and `.h`) and a `Makefile`.
-When a student opens the activity and select the platform, a personalized ZIP file is generated on-the-fly and downloaded.

----

 ##  What It Does
 - Teacher uploads a ZIP template when creating the activity.
 - ZIP may contain subfolders with one or more `.c` source files and a `Makefile`.